When we hear “Bordeaux” the image of something very luxurious and expensive comes to our mind.

-Later in the 1980s, Robert Parker, one of the most influential wine critic gave his 100 points to Petrus and the wines produced in Pomerol, prices of all wines from the region increased.
+Later in the 1980s, Robert Parker, one of the most influential wine critics gave his 100 points to Petrus, and the wines produced in Pomerol, prices of all wines from the region increased.

 These famed vineyards were not big enough to satisfy the growing demand from wealthy buyers of France, the United States, the UK, Germany, Belgium, and Hong Kong.
 Petrus produces only 30,000 bottles of wine per year on only 11.5 hectares (28.4 acres).
 Chateau Le Pin is tiny with only a 2.7-hectare vineyard.

 Other wineries mostly in the Medoc area on the left bank, have been famous from at least the 18th century.
 American Presidents John Adams and Thomas Jefferson appreciated Bordeaux wine.

 In February of 1787, President Jefferson during his service as Ambassador to France, visited Chateau d’Yquem, Chateau Carbonneau, and Chateau Haut-Brion and left notes about the quality of wines he tasted in Bordeaux.